adityanagara/adityanagara.github.io/_posts/2016-02-28-Vaisala-Open-Weather-Data-Challenge.md

 met data (containing pressure, temperature and relative humidity for each station) to the GAMIT software to obtain 30 minute intervals of precipitable water vapor measurements for each station for the entire year of 2014.

-We then normalize the precipitable water vapor with respect to each station and month to remove height dependencies in measurements and seasonal variation in precipitable water vapor.
+We then normalize the precipitable water vapor with respect to each station and month.
+This mainly serves two purposes one the measured water vapor will be different measured by GNSS stations at different heights and second the atmosphere can hold different amounts of water vapor at different times of the year.
 We then select 23 days from the storm season (May-August) in 2014 for our training/test set for our machine learning experiments.
 We choose days which have normalized precipitable water vapor values exceeding 2 standard deviations from normal and term these days as "Weather Anomalies".

 We use the Multiquadric Interpolation technique suggested by (Tabios et al. 1985) to interpolate the point measurements of normalized precipitable water vapor to a field spaning 300 by 300 km centered on the KFWS radar with a resolution of 3km.
-The reflectivity fields are also converted from its native polar coordinates to cartesian coordinates to match the precipitable water fields.
+The reflectivity fields are also converted from its native polar coordinates to cartesian coordinates to match the resolution of the precipitable water fields.
 The following video shows the reflectivity fields overlapped over the normalized precipitable water fields for a storm case on May 8th 2014 UTC.

 {:.center}
 <iframe width="450" height="315" src="https://www.youtube.com/embed/2qXhBIHlfaM" frameborder="0" allowfullscreen></iframe>
 <img src="/pictures/colour_bar.png" width="200" height="315" align="right" />

-Our initial machine learning experiment is to learn a discriminative machine learning random forest classifier to predict rain or n rain 1 hour into the future for each pixel based on the last 4 time steps of precipitable water vapor and reflectivity foelds at 30 minute intervals.
-We further average the precipitable water and reflectivity field at each time step to obtain a feature vector of size 8 for each prediction.
+Our initial machine learning experiment is to learn Random Forest Classifier to predict rain or no rain(rain defined as pixel points exceeding 24 dbZ) 1 hour into the future for each pixel based on the last 4 time steps of precipitable water vapor and reflectivity fields at 30 minute intervals.
+As an initial step we crop the 33 by 33 field around each pixel for both the fields and average them which are features for our random forest classifier.

 The random forest is trained and tested using a K-fold cross validation technique from the above mentioned 23 days.
 We perform 3 sets of experiments as follows: